 The HiFiMan Arya's bass accuracy is excellent.
 Although the low-bass is underemphasized, resulting in a bit less thump and rumble, the rest of the response is very flat and even.
 Your mix should sound warm and have adequate punch.

 The HiFiMan Arya have amazing mid accuracy.
 The range is well-balanced and flat across the range, so vocals and lead instruments sound present, detailed, and accurate.
-There's a small dip in the high-mids, which could weaken vocals and instruments a bit.
+Like the HiFiMan Edition XS, there's a small dip in the high-mids, which could weaken vocals and instruments a bit.

 The treble accuracy is good.
 The low-treble is slightly overemphasized, which helps make vocals and lead instruments sound more detailed and articulated.
 However, the excess in the mid-treble makes sibilants like S and T sounds a bit harsh and piercing.